 The Group, comprising of Phoenicia Hotel Company Limited, Phoenicia Malta Limited and Phoenicia Finance Company p.l.c., which provides cross intra-group guarantees and is managed as a combined entity, prepared projections for the upcoming 12 months and beyond, based on historical financial information, forecasts, as well as realistic assumptions to assess the financial position.
-Management has also taken into consideration the positive performance and positive outlook to date for the year ending 31 December 2023 and have assessed that targets are on track to be achieved.
+Management has also taken into consideration the positive performance and positive outlook to date for the year ending 31 December 2024 and have assessed that targets are on track to be achieved.
 Management has also considered the current macro-economic effects that may impact the Group including inflation and increased interest rates.
-After having taken into consideration these stress testing scenarios, and considering other mitigations available to the Group, including uncommitted costs, working capital management and available financing, management has concluded that it has the necessary resources and liquidity requirements in place to meet all commitments.
+Management has considered stress tested scenarios to assess the Group's ability to handle unforeseen challenges.
+After having considered other mitigating sources of liquidity, such as uncommitted capital costs, working capital management and available financing, management has concluded that it has the necessary resources and liquidity requirements in place to meet all commitments.